-The features that you see when you log on to the Web module of the TRITON Manager are dependent on your administrative role.
-The banner displays the user name for the account used to log on.
-If your organization does not use delegated administration, the account name is always admin, and has full access to all TRITON Manager functions.
+The features that you see when you log on to the Web Security module of the Security Manager are dependent on your administrative role.
+The toolbar displays the user name for the account used to log on.
+If your organization does not use delegated administration, the account name is always admin, and has full access to all management functions.

-The banner also includes a Log Off button, for when you're ready to end the session.
+The toolbar also includes a Log Off button, for when you're ready to end the session.

-Just below the banner, the TRITON toolbar contains a tab for each TRITON console module.
-The current module is highlighted in yellow, and other available modules are shown in blue.
-Unavailable modules appear in gray.
-The TRITON toolbar also includes the following buttons:
+The Security Manager toolbar contains a tab for each security module.
+The current module is highlighted.
+The toolbar also includes the following icons:

-- Appliances, used to view a list of appliances in your network. - TRITON Settings, used to perform configuration tasks that affect all of the installed TRITON modules, like creating administrator accounts. - Help, used to access context-sensitive instructions and troubleshooting materials, tutorials, and online Support tools.
+- Appliances, used to view a list of appliances in your network. - GLobal Settings, used to perform configuration tasks that affect all of the installed modules, like creating administrator accounts. - Help, used to access context-sensitive instructions and troubleshooting materials, tutorials, and online Support tools.
 More information is available in Lesson 2: Accessing Help, page 14.

-Under the module tray, the Web module toolbar provides information and access to features that apply to all pages in the Web module of the TRITON Manager:
+The Web Security toolbar provides information and access to features that apply to all pages in the Web Security module of the Security Manager: